sectorsedgecommunity/mapping-docs/docs/json/minimap_fields.md

 ---
-title: Minimap attributes
+title: Minimap fields
 prev: false
 next: false
 ---

-# Minimap attributes
+# Minimap fields
-This page contains all attributes related to the minimap.
+This page contains all current fields related to the minimap.
 ```json
 // MinimapBrightness: Multiplier for minimap brightness.
 // Uses the in-game Y coordinate as the input value: